rbmathis/azurecodegpt/README.md

-# azurecodegpt-auth: GPT3 and ChatGPT extension for VSCode
+# aoaigpt: GPT3 and ChatGPT extension for VSCode

 <p align="center">
 This project is a large rewrite of  <a href="https://github.com/ThePush/azurecodegpt">AzureCodeGPT</a> that uses Azure OpenAI hosted in Azure commercial or GovCloud *without* requiring an API key.
 The extension provides an AI coding assistant to developers in Gov/DoD that cannot use GitHub Copilot due to security copmliance restraints.
 The configuration for this version requires you to set the Azure Graph endpoint Uri for authorization in commercial/govcloud/IL5, and a Uri to an Azure KeyVault in commercial or AzureGov that contains the necessary secrets: